 7. Is Revolut Safe?

-Revolut is not a full-fledged bank, so your money is not necessarily protected under the deposit guarantee scheme.
+Revolut is not a full-fledged bank in many countries, so your money is not necessarily protected under the deposit guarantee scheme.

-However customers in Belgium, Denmark, Finland, Germany, Iceland, Lichtenstein, Luxembourg, Netherlands, Spain, Sweden may be able to upgrade to Revolut Bank.
+However customers in Belgium, Denmark, Finland, Germany, Iceland, Lichtenstein, Luxembourg, Netherlands, Spain, Sweden is a real bank.

-But even if you are not cover by them being a full bank, Revolut do protect money in “Saving Vaults” and other ways.
+Regardless of the country where you are a customer of Revolut they do protect money in “Saving Vaults” and other ways.

 For example, in the UK they partner with banks that are part of the Financial Services Compensation Scheme (FSCS).
-This means that, if you are eligible, your Savings Vaults deposits are protected up to £85,000 per.
+This means that, if you are eligible, your Savings Vaults deposits are protected up to £85,000 per user.

-In the Europe, it is the Deposit Guarantee Scheme (DGS) which means protected up to €100,000 per person, per bank.
+In the Europe, it is the Deposit Guarantee Scheme (DGS) which means protected up to €100,000 per person.

 In the USA, Savings Vaults are held by Sutton Bank, which means your funds are fully insured by the Federal Deposit Insurance Corporation (FDIC) up to $250,000 USD.